Weakly maximal subgroups of branch groups: Level-transitive weakly maximal subgroups

 What can be said about the self-replicacity of $G$ and $\check G$? \end{question} The above results shows that the groups $\check G$ and $G$ look alike for a lot of purposes.
-The main difference is that the construction of $\check G$ allows to easily find a level transitive subgroup of infinite index. \begin{lemma} If $G$ is weakly branch, then $\gen{A,\diag(G\times\dots\times G)}$ is an infinite index level transitive subgroup of $\check G$. \end{lemma} \begin{proof} The proof is similar to the proof of Lemma \ref{Lemma:DiagonalTransitive}, with the automorphism $\varphi$ being the identity. \end{proof}
+The main difference is that the construction of $\check G$ allows to easily find a level-transitive subgroup of infinite index. \begin{lemma} If $G$ is weakly branch, then $\gen{A,\diag(G\times\dots\times G)}$ is an infinite index level-transitive subgroup of $\check G$. \end{lemma} \begin{proof} The proof is similar to the proof of Lemma~\ref{Lemma:DiagonalTransitive}, with the automorphism $\varphi$ being the identity. \end{proof}